ondairos/vue_data_assignment/Docs.md

 ### MainPage.vue

 - **Functionality**:
-  - Provides input fields to select start and end dates.
+  - Acts as the main container for displaying the energy data visualization and controls.
-  - Filters the table and chart data based on the selected date range.
+  - Data Management: Handles the loading and processing of timeseries data from the provided JSON file.
-  - Provides checkboxes for each country to show/hide its corresponding data.
-  - Updates the table and chart dynamically based on the selected checkboxes.
-  - Provides a button to clear the selected dates.
+  - Visualization Integration: Integrates the ChartSection and DataTable components to display the energy price trends visually and in tabular format, respectively.
+  - Loading State: Displays a spinner while data is being loaded or processed.
 - **Configuration**:
   - The component is mounted with the data from the JSON file.
   - clearRanges method is used to set the array that we are displaying the table and chart to an empty array.
 Also sets the start and end dates to null.
   - handleStartDate() and handleEndDate() methods are used to set the start and end dates based on the user input.
 They are using .filter method to filter the data and server them to the table and chart respectively.
   - handleCountryToggle(country): Toggles the visibility of the corresponding country's data in the table and chart.
 By receiving the country name, the parent component will update the app with the correct country data and visibility state.
   - created(): We are initializing the app by setting the sliced_data array to the original data received from the backend/local file.
 We then iterate over the data and push each record in the corresponding country's price array(chart configuration) and finally storing all the dates in the allDates array for the chart.
-- **Components**: DataTable.vue, Line Chart, NavBar.vue, Spinner.vue
+- **Components**: DataTable.vue, ChartSection.vue, NavBar.vue, Spinner.vue

 ### DataTable.vue